How to Find a Good Moving Company

 - When you tell friends you’re moving, they break eye contact, grow silent, and slowly back away.

 Yep.
 You’re gonna need to hire movers.

 You’ll want to hire a company that provides reasonable and reliable pricing and other helpful information, takes good care of your belongings, takes care of both the home you’re leaving and the home you’re moving into, and does the job on time.
 Our ratings of area moving companies will steer you to an outfit that can do it.
 Plan on asking several companies to provide price estimates for your job.

 Our Ratings for Movers show how local consumers (primarily Checkbook and Consumer Reports subscribers) we surveyed rated local moving companies.
 Our survey asked them to rate companies “inferior,” “adequate,” or “superior” on several questions related to service quality: “doing service properly on the first try,” “starting and completing service promptly,” “letting you know cost early,” and “overall quality.”
 For companies that received at least 10 ratings on our survey, our Ratings for Movers report the percentage of surveyed customers who rated it “superior” (as opposed to “inferior” or “adequate”) on each question.
 Our Ratings for Movers also report the percentage of surveyed customers who rated it “adequate” or “superior” (as opposed to “inferior”) for “overall quality.”
 Click here for more information on our customer survey and other research methods.

 There are substantial differences in how the companies were evaluated.

-In addition to ratings from customers, our Ratings for Movers show counts of complaints we gathered from the Consumer Protection Division of the Illinois Office of the Attorney General for a recent two-year period.
+In addition to ratings from customers, our Ratings for Movers show counts of complaints we gathered from the Better Business Bureau (BBB) for a recent three-year period.
 Click here for more information on reported complaint counts.

 Certified Moving Consultants